-Buyers closing costs are IN ADDITION to their down-payment.
+What are Buyers closing costs?
+When budgeting for a home, keep in mind that the Buyers closing costs are IN ADDITION to their down-payment.
 The Buyers closing costs will include costs associated with the purchase, exclusive of their down-payment.
 A buyers down-payment is not considered a Buyers Closing Costs.

 Closing costs are a given in a real estate purchase even if the Buyer is paying with Cash.
 The cash buyer will not have lender’s fees associated with their transaction, since they won’t be financing the purchase.

 But, even with a Cash Purchase there will be some modest Buyers’ Closing costs associated with the transaction.
 Closing cost fees associated with the transactions (escrow fees, recording fees, etc.)

 Buyers closing costs are a part of the home purchase.
 Buyers Closing costs include, but are not limited to:

 - Pro-rated taxes

 - Pro-rated hazard insurance